MontyHull/WriteUps/CanaRy/README.md

 ### Initial exploration

 For this challenge we are given the source code, the compiled binary, and a directory on their server where we can run the code to actually get the flag.
-The first thing that should jump out is that the name of the challenge is CanaRy so I am going to assume that we will be trying to bypass some for of stack canary in order to win this.
+The first thing that should jump out is that the name of the challenge is CanaRy so I am going to assume that we will be trying to bypass some form of stack canary in order to win this.

 We can start with our usual security check:
 ```